mzdb/pwiz-mzdb/README.md

 - [ ] fix chromatogram.activation_type (weird "unknown" string)
 - [ ] fix default Bounding Boxes dimensions for DIA data
 - [ ] remove empty record in user_term table or fix this record
+- [ ] remove messages related to DIA detection if --dia switch is used
 - [ ] increase mzdb.version to 0.7 (data_encoding table changed, other schema changes ???)

 New features: